JamesOBrien2/JamesOBrien2.github.io/_posts/2025-11-09-boltzmann-distribution.md

 ---
 layout: post
-title: A post about calculating Boltzmann Populations for chemical ensembles
+title: Calculating Boltzmann Populations for chemical ensembles
 date: 2025-10-05 14:13:00
 description: This is a post describing the steps required for calculating Boltzmann Populations for chemcial ensembles.
 tags: Tutorial